bhontz/SAGEmentor/README.md

 **Version History**

-Summary of functionality through 2020-01-29:
+Summary of functionality through 2020-01-31

+..+ Have a working login process, but no "log out" outside of doing so from within the firebase admin

 ..+ Added placeholder for home screen, still working on "login" screen techniques